omarabdelazizmoh/human_robot_interaction/README.md

     rosrun human_robot_interaction actor_to_occupancyGrid.py
     ```
     - Adding dynamic objects motion

+    This node subscribes to /gazebo/model_states to obtain human position information.
+This node publishes the current human position to the OccupancyGrid.

 ## Working Features
 - To bring human and husky in simulation